-On August 1, 2005, we signed a one year contract with the University of Massachusetts Medical School ("UMASS") to test proprietary drugs in preclinical behavioral assays of anxiety and cognition.
+On August 1, 2005, we signed a one-year contract with the University of Massachusetts Medical School ("UMASS") to test proprietary drugs in preclinical behavioral assays of anxiety and cognition.
 We agreed to provide UMASS with a grant of \$76,666, which includes the full direct and indirect costs of the preclinical study, payable in four equal quarterly installments of \$19,167.
-For the year ended December 31, 2005, we made two quarterly payments totaling \$38,334 and an additional \$19,167 payment during the quarter ended March 31, 2006.
-The remainder is due in 2006.
+For the year ended December 31, 2005, we made two quarterly payments totaling \$38,333 and the remaining two quarterly payments totaling \$38,333 during the nine months ended September 30, 2006.